Set-Theoretic Geology: The mantle

-We shall fix the notation $W_r$ of theorem \ref{Theorem.ParameterizedGroundsW_r} for the rest of this article, so that $W_r$ now refers to the ground of $V$ defined by parameter $r$, and this definition is completely uniform, so that the classes $W_r^U$ index the grounds of $U$ for any model $U$ of \ZFC, as $r$ ranges over $U$.
+One may also prove a pseudo-ground analogue of theorem~\ref{Theorem.ParameterizedGroundsW_r} with essentially the same arguments (see~\cite{BagariaHamkinsTsaprounisUsuba:SuperstrongAndOtherLargeCardinalsAreNeverLaverIndestructible}).
+We shall now fix the notation $W_r$ of theorem~\ref{Theorem.ParameterizedGroundsW_r} for the rest of this article, so that $W_r$ now refers to the ground of $V$ defined by parameter $r$, and this definition is completely uniform, so that the classes $W_r^U$ index the grounds of $U$ for any model $U$ of \ZFC, as $r$ ranges over $U$.

-Theorem \ref{Theorem.ParameterizedGroundsW_r} shows that we are essentially able to treat the meta-class collection of all ground models of $V$ in an entirely first-order manner.
+Theorem~\ref{Theorem.ParameterizedGroundsW_r} shows that we are essentially able to treat the meta-class collection of all ground models of $V$ in an entirely first-order manner.
 Quantifying over the ground models becomes simply quantifying over the parameters $r$ used to define them as $W_r$, and the basic questions about the existence and relations among various ground models become first-order properties of these parameters.
 For example, the ground axiom asserts $\forall r\, V=W_r$, and a ground model $W_r$ is a bedrock model if $\forall s\,(W_s\of W_r\to W_s=W_r)$.
 Alternatively, one could also have defined that $W_r$ is a bedrock if $(\GA)^{W_r}$, that is, if the ground axiom holds when relativized to $W_r$.

 \begin{corollary} The mantle of any model of set theory is a parameter-free uniformly first-order-definable transitive class in that model, containing all ordinals. \end{corollary}

 \begin{proof} We've already done the work above.
 If $\Mantle$ is the mantle of $V$, then or in other words, $x\in\Mantle\iff \forall r\, x\in W_r$, which is a uniform parameter-free definition.
 And being the intersection of grounds, the mantle is clearly transitive and contains all ordinals.\end{proof}